tsykoduk/greg.nokes.name/_posts/2020-02-27-nginx-as-a-proxy.md

 Now when you visit [ggn-nginx-router-test.herokuapp.com/blog/]([https://ggn-nginx-router-test.herokuapp.com/blog/) you will get the contents of [ggn-nginx-router-blog.herokuapp.com/](https://ggn-nginx-router-blog.herokuapp.com/)

 In the config directory of this [repo on github](https://github.com/tsykoduk/Heroku-Nginx-Reverse-Proxy) is a sample `nginx.conf.erb` which enables this example.

+In closing, we created three applications on Heroku.
+One was a proxy and router, and the other two were backing services.
+The proxy examines the URL, and based on the path, renders one of the two backing services.
+This is a small example of the many uses of Nginx on Heroku.
+More use cases include delivering static content and reverse proxying into a Private Space.